0xBlockchainx0/token-wizard-test-automation/README.md

 Test suite #1 , starts with command ```npm run -script test1```
 ```
 1. 'Owner  can create crowdsale,no whitelist,reserved'
-2. 'Investor can NOT contribute from another network'
+2. 'Warning presents if investor try to buy from foreign network'
-3. 'Investor can NOT contribute less than minCap in first transaction'
+3. 'Investor can NOT buy less than minCap in first transaction'
-4. 'Investor can NOT contribute more than supply in tier'
+4. 'Investor can NOT buy more than total supply in tier'
-5. 'Investor can contribute minCap'
+5. 'Investor can buy amount equals minCap'
-6. 'Investor can contribute less than minCap after first transaction'
+6. 'Investor can buy  less than minCap after first transaction'
 7. 'Owner can NOT distribute before  all tokens were sold'
 8. 'Owner can NOT finalize before  all tokens were sold & if crowdsale NOT ended'
 9. 'Investor can contribute maximum'